By Michaela LaCoss

 GSC, RTI, R&R, & JFHQ

 The mission of the Family Readiness Support Assistant (FRSA) is to maintain the continuity and stability of Family Readiness Groups (FRGs) as units undergo changes in volunteers and leadership.
 Operationally, the FRSA provides administrative and logistical support to commanders, rear detachment commanders, and volunteer FRG leaders.
 Taking the administrative burden off the volunteers allows FRG leaders to concentrate on performing outreach to Soldiers and their Family in the command, thus preserving stability on the home front, during periods of deployment as well as peace time.

-Michaela will be offering the following trainings in May/June (contact Michaela at 802-338-4317 or firstname.lastname@example.org to request a training date and time).
-She is available to offer any of her trainings between 9 am and 3 pm on regular work days.
+Michaela offers the following training opportunities upon request (contact Michaela at 802-338-4317 or email@example.com to request a training date and time).
+She is available to offer the training listed below between 9 am and 3 pm on regular work days.
 She also has availability most Monday and Tuesday evenings after 5:30 pm.

 Overview of Key Caller Role/Phone Tree Caller training

 • Overview of Key Caller Role discussion points – Purpose of the FRG Phone Tree, Key Caller’s Responsibilities, How to prepare for the role, key caller’s resources and tips for success